emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Its alright, it has lot of options for filtering. ⚠️

 ***
-## Freek
+## RgShows
 ### Score: 15/20
 1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
+1. The content is in 1080p, but can only be lowered on some players. ⚠️
 1. Finds streams quickly, including older content. ✔️
-1. They have 3 sources but they don't auto-switch if one fails. ⚠️
+1. 25 english hosts + 3 non eng, but they don't auto-switch if one fails. ⚠️
-1. Site has no auto-next. ❌
+1. Site does not have auto-next episodes. ❌
-1. Its solid, has good user settings, feels modern. ✔️
+1. UI is decent, feels modern, has lots of user settings. ✔️
-1. Allows adding + searching your own subtitles. ✔️
+1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
+1. Has movies, shows, anime. ✔️
-1. Site has watchlists + history. ✔️
+1. Site has continue watching. ✔️
-1. Site is lacking in terms of media discovery options. ❌
+1. Decent sorting options but more discovery tools could be added. ⚠️

 ***
 ## catflix